HEA - Avocado

 HEA Members Area

-The ability to move volume to Asia was supported by the launch of new collateral, the Triple Active and Respectful Harvest campaigns.
-These are targeting the nutritional and sustainable attributes of New Zealand grown avocados.
-Over 1,000 consumers across five Asian countries were included in research that highlighted that antioxidants, folate and omega-three are the three most important health attributes of avocados.
-Triple Active highlighted these attributes in a vibrant new campaign, with fresh imagery and the use of people rather than just avocado dishes, to highlight the amazing benefits of avocados to human health.
-Respectful Harvest is a new trust mark, confirming the respect given to the environment, the people and the systems that surround the avocado from tree to shelf.
-This is supported by sustainability research, looking at best practice water use, effective agrichemical use, improving canopy management for improved quality and production and a life cycle assessment study that will be released later in 2022.
+This marketing activity is supported by sustainability research, looking at best practice water use, effective agrichemical use, improving canopy management for improved quality and production, and a life cycle assessment study released in late 2022.
 Economic sustainability for growers is dependent on increasing yields and quality.
 Productivity has increased slightly with better application of best practice though it remains low across many orchards.
 The economic sustainability of orchards is dependent on bringing productivity up to a consistent 12-15 tonnes per hectare, or more.

-New Zealand Avocado is the industry body for avocados, and supports the industry across the value chain from nurseries through to growers, packers, marketers and exporters.
-New Zealand Avocado undertakes activities including research and extension, managing export systems, industry biosecurity, resource management and market access to support growers both protect and optimise their investment in avocados.
+New Zealand Avocado is the industry body representing avocado growers and supports the industry across the value chain from nurseries through to growers, packers, marketers and exporters.
+New Zealand Avocado undertakes activities including research and extension, managing export systems, industry biosecurity, resource management and market access to both protect and optimise growers’ investment.

 Under the export marketing strategy for avocados, all avocado growers, packers and exporters must comply with mandatory industry food safety, quality and phytosanitary requirements for export.
-These systems are audited by the government-owned agency AsureQuality.
+These systems are audited by a third-party independent agency AsureQuality.

-The avocado industry is the sixth most valuable horticultural export group in 2022, falling from fourth in 2018 and fifth in 2020.
-The total value of avocado exports decreased by 29% compared to 2020 to be worth $80 million in 2022, although there was a 5% increase in total volume.
+Avocados have declined to become the tenth most valuable horticultural export crop in 2024, falling from fourth in 2018, fifth in 2020, and sixth in 2022.
+The total value of avocado exports has declined by 53% to be worth $37.5 million in 2024, alongside a 66% decrease in export volume.

-Australia is the main export destination for avocados accounting for 59% of total volume exported.
-There was a 47% decrease in value to $44 million and a 19% decrease in volume for exports to Australia.
-The value per tonne of exports to Australia has decreased from $6,864/tonne in 2018,
+Australia remains the main export destination accounting for 39% of total volume exported.
+In 2024, there was a 67% decrease in value to $14.9 million and a 77% decrease in volume for exports to Australia.
+The value per tonne of exports to Australia has also decreased from , but has increased by 49% in 2024 to $4,510/tonne.

 Market